FIVE MOST SURPRISING FINDS

 The consequences of living without legal help are not theoretical.
 They are measured in evictions, lost wages, broken families, and businesses that never form.
 Rebecca Sandefur’s research shows that legal problems for low-income Americans are not minor issues but central drivers of poverty and downward mobility (Sandefur, “Access to What?”
 Daedalus, Vol. 148, No. 1, 2019).
 A single unresolved legal problem — an eviction, a debt collection, a custody dispute — can cascade into consequences that compound over years and across generations.

 Consider the eviction crisis.
-Matthew Desmond, in his Pulitzer Prize-winning Evicted, documented what happens when tenants face eviction proceedings without legal counsel (Desmond, Evicted: Poverty and Profit in the American City, Crown, 2016).
+Matthew Desmond, in his Pulitzer Prize-winning Evicted, documented what happens when tenants face eviction proceedings without legal counsel (Desmond, Evicted, Crown, 2016).
 In most jurisdictions, tenants have no right to appointed counsel in eviction cases, even though landlords are almost always represented.
-The result is predictable: tenants lose — even when they have valid defenses like retaliatory eviction, failure to maintain habitable conditions, or improper notice — because they do not know these defenses exist.
+The result is predictable.
+Tenants lose — even when they have valid defenses like retaliatory eviction, failure to maintain habitable conditions, or improper notice — because they do not know these defenses exist.

-In New York City, after the implementation of a right-to-counsel program for tenants facing eviction, represented tenants were able to remain in their homes 84% of the time (NYC Office of Civil Justice, Universal Access to Legal Services Annual Reports, 2017–2022).
+In New York City, after the implementation of a right-to-counsel program for tenants facing eviction, represented tenants stayed in their homes 84% of the time (NYC Office of Civil Justice, Universal Access to Legal Services Annual Reports, 2017–2022).
 The legal right already existed.
 What was missing was the lawyer to activate it.

 Gillian Hadfield has argued that the legal profession’s own regulatory structure — the unauthorized practice of law statutes, the bar association’s monopoly on who may provide legal services — contributes directly to the access crisis (Hadfield, Rules for a Flat World, Oxford University Press, 2017).
 The legal profession has designed a system in which only lawyers may perform legal work, and then failed to produce lawyers willing to do it where it is needed most.